logicmonitor/custom_widgets/README.md

 ### Optional Customization

-Behavior of the widget can be customized using the following optional dashboard tokens.
+Behavior of the widget can be customized using the following optional dashboard tokens:

 - **MapSourceType**: Whether to map "groups", "resources", or "services".
 Default is "groups".
 - **MapGroupPathFilter**: Allows setting a default group path to start.
 Default is "\*".